CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PIM-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router pim bfd min-transmit-interval

-Configures the BFD minimum transmit interval in milliseconds or a PIM-enabled interface.
+Configures the BFD minimum transmit interval in milliseconds or a PIM enabled interface.
 You can set a value between 50 and 60000.

 ### Command Syntax